RobertoRoos/sawIntuitiveResearchKitWiki/Examples.md

 1. Using Python to process a [script file](https://github.com/jhu-dvrk/sawIntuitiveResearchKit/blob/master/share/sawIntuitiveResearchKitQtPID.py) that creates and connects the components (requires shared libraries and Python wrapping):
   * `python -i sawIntuitiveResearchKitQtPID.py`

-The latter two options require the software to be built using `shared` libraries (see CMake options).
+The latter two options require the software to be built using `shared` libraries (see CMake options, set by default if you build the dVRK software using ROS catkin build).
 The last option also requires that cisst be built with Python support, which adds a dependency on SWIG, Python, and numpy.
-Note that the script files and the XML files are in the https://github.com/jhu-dvrk/sawIntuitiveResearchKit/tree/master/share share sub-directory.
+Note that the script files and the XML files are in the `sawIntuitiveResearchKit/share` sub-directory.

 # 2. sawRobotIO1394QtConsole